-The student participant shall be assigned an additional forty-five (45) days of attendance at the local district alternative school to a treatment plan.
+The student participant shall be denied using a motor vehicle on campus for an additional forty-five (45) days, to include additional substance abuse treatment planning.
 At the conclusion of the additional forty-five days, the student must submit to a new drug screen at the student's expense, administered in accordance with the same procedures utilized for random drug testing to be re-issued a parking permit.
 The testing laboratory currently under contract must conduct all subsequent drug tests.
 A positive result shall be treated as a third violation.